-Fast forward to the following summer, to be specific, the very end of that gardening season when my garden went from thriving to dying overnight.
+Fast forward to the following summer, at the very end of that gardening season when my garden went from thriving to dying overnight.

 Unfortunately, this is a risk all gardeners take.
-Disease, pests, Mother Natures twisted sense of humor, are all things that can destroy months of hard work in the blink of an eye.
+Disease, pests, and Mother Nature’s twisted sense of humor, are all things that can destroy months of hard work in the blink of an eye.

 Why on earth we continue to plant gardens year after year is beyond me.
 But that is just what we do each spring without fail.